shadowbq/opendxl-atd-troubleshoot/README.md

 ## TIE Server 2.x

-Change the log level in the UI of EPO with a Policy Setting for the TIE Server.
+Change the log level in the *UI of EPO* with a Policy Setting for the TIE Server.

+On the Server Configuration tab, configure the logging level of the server, enable or disable collecting metrics, and modify the sampling period for collecting performance metrics.

 You may want to restart the TIE server or service

-### TIE Server 1.x
+## TIE Server 1.x

 To increase the verbosity of the ATD logging:
 Use a text editor to uncomment the following lines in `/opt/McAfee/tieserver/conf/log4j.properties`: